InjectiveLabs/injective-protocol-specification/README.md

 * gasless transactions

 ## Architecture
-The protocol is comprised of three principal components: 1) the Injective sidechain relayer network, 2) Injective's filter contract (smart contract on Ethereum), and (optionally) 3) a front end interface.
-In this setup, the front end interface is used to communicate orders to and from the sidechain relayer network which serves as a decentralized orderbook and trade execution coordinator (TEC).
-The sidechain relayer network aggregates trades in a canonical ordering (preventing front-running) and then submits the trades on Injective's trade execution [coordinator contract](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#filter-contracts) which in turn executes and settles the trades on 0x.
+The protocol is comprised of three principal components: 1) the Injective sidechain relayer network, 2) Injective's trade execution coordinator contract (a smart contract on Ethereum), and (optionally) 3) a graphical front-end interface.
+Injective Protocol provides a fully decentralized sidechain relayer network which serves as a decentralized orderbook and trade execution coordinator (TEC).
+Individuals can communicate orders/trades (e.g. through a front-end interface) to the sidechain relayer network which aggregates trades in a canonical manner which prevents front-running and then submits the on Injective's trade execution [coordinator contract](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#filter-contracts) which in turn executes and settles the trades through 0x.

 <img alt="architecture.png" src="https://github.com/InjectiveLabs/injective-protocol-specification/blob/master/.gitbook/assets/architecture.png?raw=true" width="700px"/>

-## Sidechain

 Injective Protocol uses an application-specific sidechain relayer network to maintain a decentralized orderbook, front-running resistant trade execution coordinator, and order matching and execution engine.

-We refer to our model as **sidechain order relay with on-chain settlement** - a decentralized implementation of the traditionally centralized [off-chain order relay](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#architecture) used by nearly all central limit order book decentralized exchanges.
-The sidechain is built on top of Tendermint and the application logic is implemented using the Cosmos SDK.
+We refer to our exchange model as **sidechain order relay with on-chain settlement** - a decentralized implementation of the traditionally centralized [off-chain order relay](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#architecture) used by nearly all central limit order book decentralized exchanges.

-### Decentralized Orderbook
+## Decentralized Orderbook

 The Injective sidechain hosts a decentralized, censorship-resistant orderbook which stores and relays orders.
 The application logic for the orderbook is in the [`orders`](https://github.com/InjectiveLabs/injective-core/tree/master/cosmos/x/orders) module which supports six distinct actions (i.e. state transitions in the form of [Msgs](https://godoc.org/github.com/cosmos/cosmos-sdk/types#Msg)): [make order creation](#make-order-creation), [take order creation](#take-order-creation), [soft cancel](#soft-cancel), [trading pair creation](#trading-pair-creation), [trading pair suspension](#trading-pair-suspension), and [trading pair resumption](#trading-pair-resumption).

-**TODO**: add take order fill, make order remove

-The procedure involved with each action is described below, with each procedure for the above being followed by the [Tendermint procedure](#tendermint-procedure) (which we briefly include for completeness of understanding).
+Each action results in a  [Tendermint procedure](#tendermint-procedure) (which we briefly include for completeness of understanding).
 Further documentation on the orders module and Tendermint can be found [here](https://github.com/InjectiveLabs/injective-core/blob/master/cosmos/x/orders/README.md) and [here](https://tendermint.com/docs/introduction/) respectively.

-#### Make Order Creation
+#### Make Order Creation Steps
 1. A valid signed make order is created
 2. The order is submitted to the sidechain through a HTTP POST call to a relayer's endpoint which then forwards the order to the network
 3. The relayer performs validation on the order and checks that: